Why Does this Matter?

 Lack of Access and Opportunity

-Inclusive mentorship promotes the mutual growth, development, and success (writing and research productivity, promotion and tenure, etc.) of mentors and mentees in the academy.
-However, its potential is unrealized.
+Intentional and effective mentorship can facilitate the mutual growth, development, and success (writing and research productivity, promotion and tenure, etc.) of mentors and mentees in the academy.
+However, the potential positive impacts of mentorship is unrealized.
+For example, nationally, ~25%-45% of doctoral students and postdoctoral scholars are dissatisfied with aspects of their mentoring relationships (Sarabipour et al., 2023).

 Faculty at the Center